omotolawal/cbt-project/README.md

 ## Description

-A computer based test application with new innovative features
+A Computer Based Test (cbt) web application with new innovative features.